V4MF1R3/Decission-Tree-ID3/README.md

 To get started with the project, follow these steps:
 - Clone the repository to your local machine.
 - Install the required dependencies using the provided requirements.txt file.
+- install graphviz on your os.
-- Run the main script to train the decision tree model and visualize the results.
+- Use the model_training notebook to train the decision tree model and visualize the results.
 - Use the provided GUI for predicting new instances based on the trained model.

 ## Contents
-- main.py: Contains the main script for building the decision tree model and evaluating its performance.
+- model_training.ipynb: Contains the code for building the decision tree model and evaluating its performance.
 - PlayTennis.csv: Sample dataset used for training and testing the model.
 - decision_tree.png: Visual representation of the trained decision tree.
+- GUI.py: GUI for predicting new instance based on the trained model.
+- model.pkl: Trained model exported using pickle.

 ## Usage
 You can use this project to understand the fundamentals of decision tree classification and how to implement it in Python.
 Additionally, the provided GUI allows users to input new instances and obtain predictions from the trained model.